DevFabrizio/Fabrizio-Project-Four/README.md

 ![This is the basic flowchart for the main logics of the project](https://res.cloudinary.com/devfabrizio/image/upload/v1691064080/Project%20Matinicus/PP4_Logic_Flowchart_jctdnc.png)

+As it's clearly visible from the flowchart above the initial website flowchart has less functionalities and in general is less descriptive of the overall results I was able to obtain in the end.
+Part of that is easily explained by the simple fact that as I found myself researching problem solving paradigms I consequentially inscreased my knowledge of the technologies used.
+I obviously proceeded to implement these new solutions and this is what cause the deviation (or addition), from the original project.
+The main features stayed the same, given the fact that they were required by the project goals for PP4.
+The other features and functionalities that were added along the process are a result of the natural research process which takes place with the development of a new project.

 ![This is the wireframe for the login page](https://res.cloudinary.com/devfabrizio/image/upload/v1691064399/Project%20Matinicus/signup-login.html_hi44b7.webp)

+This is the wireframe for the login and signup page.
+From the wireframe it's noticeable what the main difference is.
+As I could have easily created a template with two form for login or signup operations I discovered that on most websites with these functionalities the two are always shown in different pages.

 ![This is the wireframe for the main page](https://res.cloudinary.com/devfabrizio/image/upload/v1691064401/Project%20Matinicus/index.html_sxgni1.webp)

+In the wireframe for the main page I deviated from the original plan mostly because, once the styling was completed I deemed the wireframe not fitting for some of the layouts I wanted to apply.
+In particular some of the wireframe section display a side-by-side content that could may very well be optimal for larger screen sizes by not suited for mobiles.

 ![This is the wireframe for the booking page](https://res.cloudinary.com/devfabrizio/image/upload/v1691064398/Project%20Matinicus/booking.html_nipdiw.webp)

+In the wireframe for the booking page (both user bookings and normal ones) the first thing I changed was the implementation of a dropdown menu for the allergies.
+On a business strict sense this would have been a poor choice as the number of allergies and food intollerances are way too high to be represented in a dropdown menu and made accessible to the final user.
+In the form I decided to apply a simple field where the user could just input a string of text with the allergy or food intollerance presented.
+This allows the diner to specify particular needs better than to scroll through an almost infinite number of food related issues.